Greenfoot5/rehype-skeletontypography/readme.md

 (ASTs).
 **rehype** adds support for HTML to unified.
 **hast** is the HTML AST that rehype uses.
-This is a rehype plugin that adds `h#` classes to headings in the AST.
+This is a rehype plugin to add skeleton.dev typography classes.

 ## When should I use this?

-This plugin is useful when you’re using something like <https://www.skeleton.dev/docs/svelte/design/typography>
+If you are using [skeleton.dev's typography](https://www.skeleton.dev/docs/svelte/design/typography)
+and want it automatically included

 ## Install